JGalego/awesome-safety-critical-ai/README.md

 These aren't bugs in the traditional sense.
 These are artefacts of how the model interprets patterns.

-Unlike human experts, who tend to make errors that are consistent with a rational view of the world, AI can go completely off the rails (pun intended).

-It might suggest a school bus is an ostrich, or that a benign tumour is malignant.
+Unlike human experts, who tend to make errors that are consistent with a rational view of the world, AI might say that a school bus is an ostrich, or that a benign tumour is malignant.

 <img src="assets/images/noisy_school_bus.png" height="200px">